countable-web/open-source-corporation/sales/FILTER.md

   * 10 if scoring criteria is explained in the RFP.
   * 10 points if Scrum is mentioned, partial (5) points if it the project is phased with a prototype.
   * 20 points for contract size.
 0 for $10k, 5 for $20k, 10 for $50k, 15 for $100k, 20 for $200k and up, 15 for over $500k, 10 for over $1M.
-  * BONUS points if it's an existing relationship, or some other circumstance.
+  * BONUS points if it's an existing relationship, we can keep the IP for future use, or open source it, or some other circumstance.

 60 points is the cut-off.